arthur-ai/bench/docs/source/setup.md

 ## Local

 Bench spins up a local UI (like [tensorboard](https://www.tensorflow.org/tensorboard)) to provide a visual interface for your test data.

 ### View Examples

-Running these commands will view launch the bench UI locally ot view the example test suites from the Arthur Bench github rep.
+Running these commands will view launch the bench UI locally to view the example test suites from the Arthur Bench GitHub repo.

 ```
 # clone the bench repo